 - Assets must be verified to ensure the borrower has sufficient funds to complete the mortgage transaction if required, adequate reserves after closing. - Assets must be liquid, calculated, and documented. - The Underwriter should review the source of funds for all large deposits made into account that will be used to fund the down payment, closing costs, or to establish required reserves.
-Refer to the Large Deposit section below for additional information. - When the borrower is required to make a down payment, the source of assets must be seasoned for at least sixty days before the date of the loan application.

-Refer to the Large Deposit section below for additional information.

-- The two most recent consecutive months' bank statements and/or other documents are required to verify assets to close.
-Verification must be no more than 45 days old at the time of application AND no more than 120 days old at closing for existing or new construction. - Quarterly asset statements must be dated within 90 days of the initial loan application.
-The underwriter should also make certain that qualifying assets used from the quarterly statement are not counted twice (e.g., funds from the quarterly asset account transferred to a more recent/current verified account). - The most recent statement date should be used to determine the documentation expiration date. (e.g., May and April statements required.
+Refer to the Large Deposit section below for additional - When the borrower is required to make a down payment, the source of assets must be seasoned for at least sixty days before the date of the loan application. - The two most recent consecutive months' bank statements and/or other documents are required to verify assets to close.
+Verification must be no more than 45 days old at the time of application AND no more than 120 days old at closing for existing or new construction. - The most recent statement date should be used to determine the documentation expiration date. (e.g., May and April statements required.
 The May statement would be used to determine the document expiration date.)
 Quarterly asset statements must be dated within 90 days of the initial loan application. - The underwriter should also make certain that qualifying assets used from the quarterly statement and are not counted twice (e.g., funds from the quarterly asset account transferred to a more recent/current verified account.)